iann0036/tf-cfn-provider/docs/providers/aws/IotTopicRule.md

 `Index` - (Required) The Elasticsearch index where you want to store your data.

+`RoleArn` - (Required) The IAM role ARN that has access to Elasticsearch.

 `Type` - (Required) The type of document you are storing.

 `DeliveryStreamName` - (Required) The delivery stream name.

+`RoleArn` - (Required) The IAM role ARN that grants access to the Amazon Kinesis Firehose stream.

 `Separator` - (Optional) A character separator that is used to separate records written to the Firehose stream.
 Valid values are: '\n' (newline), '\t' (tab), '\r\n' (Windows newline), ',' (comma).

 `PartitionKey` - (Optional) The partition key.

+`RoleArn` - (Required) The ARN of the IAM role that grants access to the Amazon Kinesis stream.

 `StreamName` - (Required) The name of the Amazon Kinesis stream.

 `FunctionArn` - (Required) The ARN of the Lambda function.

+`RoleArn` - (Required) The ARN of the IAM role that grants access.

 `Topic` - (Required) The name of the MQTT topic the message should be republished to.